One of the most colorful and outspoken mayors in the history of New York City, Ed Koch, has died. He was 88.

-A three-term mayor, Koch earned a reputation as a feisty but enthusiastic promoter of his city.
+A three-term mayor of New York, Koch earned a reputation as a feisty but enthusiastic promoter of his city.
 He was fast-talking, opinionated and sometimes rude.
 In office, he quickly became a celebrity, appearing on talk shows and in movies.
 Reporters sought him out for quotes around-the-clock because of his ability to say something outrageous at any time.

 During his tenure, the city regained its financial footing and experienced a construction boom.
 But his time in office also was marked by charges of corruption among his political allies, as well as racial tensions in the city and an increase in crime and homelessness.

 After leaving office, Koch continued to seek the spotlight, appearing on TV as a political pundit, movie reviewer, food critic and judge on the popular reality show, "People's Court."

 He described his outlook to VOA in 2007.